-If athletic field enhancement and/or new athletic field development is understand in the future, what are the two (2) best ways for the City to fund these projects?
+If new or enhanced athletic fields are developed in the future, what are the two (2) best ways for the City to fund these projects?

 General Comments

 Lastly, respondents were provided with space to provide any additional comments on future needs for athletic fields in Winnipeg.
 One hundred ninety-eight (198) comments were provided.
 Comment "themes" with multiple mentions are summarized as follows: